 - Residence permit from non-EU citizens

-- Work contract (recommended)
+- Work contract or grant award letter (recommended)

 - Finnish personal ID code (required in most banks)